 He has worked with the City Council and the Mayor’s Administration to secure millions of dollars in funding for arts and physical education, and has spurred the first steps toward real reform and greater transparency at NYCHA.

 Scott M. Stringer attended local public schools in Washington Heights and graduated from the John Jay College of Criminal Justice.
-He and his wife, Elyse, live with their two sons, Maxwell and Miles, on Manhattan’s Upper West Side.
+He and his wife, Elyse, live with their two sons, Maxwell and Miles, in Manhattan.